So what is a smart home?

 To support energy efficiency efforts, LEED® Version 4 awards 2 points for monitoring energy and water consumption in real time.
 The points can be obtained through a monitor that tracks the consumption remotely.

-Smart home monitors available in Canada:
+Smart home monitors available in Canada/USA:

 - Blue Line Innovations Power Cost Monitor